luvagu/todos-js-snowpack-tailwind/README.md

 npm install
 ```

-> Run the dev server
+> Start the dev server

 > All the dev files are in the `src` & `public` directories